-The management company shall receive for its management activity an annual remuneration of up to 2 vH of the fund assets, calculated pro rata through July 31, 2019 on the basis of the values at the end of each month.
-This remuneration will be included in the calculation of the unit value on each day of stock exchange trading in the form of an accrual.
-From August 1, 2019 the remuneration will be calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+The management company shall receive for its management activity an annual remuneration of up to 1 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.

 The management company is entitled to reimbursement of all expenses associated with its management of the fund.